Warm weather safety tips

 Sunlight contains UV radiation, which causes premature aging of the skin, wrinkles, cataracts, and skin cancer.
 Be especially careful in the sun if you burn easily, spend a lot of time outdoors, or have any of the following physical features: numerous, irregular, or large moles; freckles; fair skin; or blond, red, or light brown hair.

 • Cover up.
-Wear loose-fitting, long-sleeved shirts and long pants.
+Wear loose-fitting, long sleeve shirts and long pants.

 • Use sunscreen with a sun protection factor (SPF) of at least 30.
 Be sure to follow application directions on the bottle or tube.